 To apply for a medical cannabis card, you need to have the following documents:

-Individuals that take the time to peruse their Ohio medical marijuana identification cards will find the following details:
+An Ohio medical marijuana identification card will include the following details: